 What You Need to Know About Prescription Medication

-Medication errors are a common reason that people call in to the poison control center.
-Common mistakes include taking the wrong medication, taking too much medication, and mistakenly giving the wrong medication to some else in the houshold.
+Medication errors are a common reason that people call the poison center.
+Common mistakes include: taking the wrong medication, taking too much medication, and mistakenly giving the wrong medication to some else in the houshold.
 Several things can be done to prevent these common mistakes.

 Prescription medication safety tips:

 Store each person’s medication in a distinct manner.
 At a glance, a lot of prescription bottles look the same.
 This can lead to people mixing up each other’s medication and accidentally taking another person’s medication.
 Create a system that helps you separate each person’s medications.
 This could be storing medications in a separate location, getting a pill minder, having a color-coding system, etc. Systems will vary from person to person.
 For example, families with children in the home often have different needs than those who don’t.
 Come up with a system that will help you best differentiate between yours and other people’s medications in your household.

 Use a pill sorter.
 This can be a useful tool to help prevent accidentally taking a double dose of medication.
 A pill sorter will allow you to organize all of your medications for each day.
 Care should be used to prevent children’s access to a pill minder as they often lack child resistant lids.

 Store prescription medication in a secure location, out of the reach of children.
 Children can often get into prescription medications, even if they have the “child-proof” cap on.
 To ensure safety, consider investing in a lock box or storing the medication high up where children can’t reach.
 Do not rely on the “child resistant” label to stop children from getting into your medications.
 The poison center has seen children as young as eight months old get past those lids!
 See our section on safe storage for more information.